The reality. You’re busy.

 The second reality.
-You have a lot going on during your day and you use your debit or credit card almost every single day on expenses like gas, groceries, dining, travel, and entertainment.
+You’ve got a lot going on during your day and you use your debit or credit card almost every single day on expenses like gas, groceries, dining, travel, and entertainment.

 Using your debit and/or credit card is convenient.
 That is, until a security fraud hold is placed on your card.
 This is generally triggered by sudden and unusual spending behavior that is not indicative of your normal spending routine.
 For example, purchase activity made in another state, rather than in the state where you reside, or purchase activity made in a foreign country, or when one or more large purchase amounts suddenly occur.